-OUTCOME More than 1,800 NHS staff were trained on the ICU course during the first and second waves of the pandemic including staff redeployed to the NHS Nightingale Hospital London.
+COVID-19 CIRLC 2020-21 ICU Remote Learning Course OUTCOME More than 1,800 NHS staff were trained on the ICU course during the first and second waves of the pandemic including staff redeployed to the NHS Nightingale Hospital London.
 Candidates came from more than 170 organisations throughout the UK and Ireland.
 They included doctors, nurses and physiotherapists who learned new skills essential for working in critical care including monitoring ventilated patients and delivering sedatives.
 In the first wave, the course was offered free of charge with tutors recruited on a volunteer basis.
 As the need shifted from acute care to rehabilitation, a supplementary course focusing on multi-disciplinary rehabilitation for chronically ill critical care patients was created.
 Key experts from different professional backgrounds including nursing, physiotherapy, speech and language therapy, dietetics, occupational therapy and psychology were involved in the course content.
 More than 800 candidates completed the course between May 2020 and January 2021.
-"The pace, scalability and ability to change the educational resource you produced is a real demonstration of what can be achieved when experts across various sectors collaborate" Peer reviewer, Journal of the Intensive Care Society "Absolutely amazing course that was interactive, informative and gave me real insight into ICU and what to expect with COVID-19 as a brand new band 5" Alice Feltham, CIRLC alumnus and Physiotherapist IMPACT The CIRLC course was highly commended for the Regional COVID-19 Response Partnership Award at the HSJ Partnership Awards 2021.
-HEE described the training as "an example of workforce agility at its best."
+"The pace, scalability and ability to change the educational resource you produced is a real demonstration of what can be achieved when experts across various sectors collaborate."
+Peer reviewer Journal of the Intensive Care Society "Absolutely amazing course that was interactive, informative and gave me real insight into ICU and what to expect with COVID-19 as a brand new band 5."
+Alice Feltham CIRLC alumnus and Physiotherapist IMPACT The CIRLC course was highly commended for the Regional COVID-19 Response Partnership Award at the HSJ Partnership Awards 2021.
+Health Education England described the training as "an example of workforce agility at its best."
 The courses greatly increased the confidence and competence of participants, including those with no experience of working in critical care or the rehabilitation of critically ill patients.
-The training also provided a "safe space" where NHS staff could be honest about their fears and provide vital support to each another.
+The training provided a "safe space" where NHS staff could be honest about their fears and provide vital support to each another.
 Critical care specialists forced to self-isolate welcomed the chance to share their expertise at critical periods in the pandemic.
-Since then, HEE has commissioned further delivery of CIRLC across London to maintain a flexible critical care workforce.
+Further delivery of CIRLC was commissioned across London to maintain a flexible critical care workforce.